 Each year, North Metro Fire Rescue District kicks off the month of October with special events centered around Fire Prevention Week in coordination with the National Fire Protection Association.
-This year, due to COVID-19, we are incorporating new ways to share important safety messaging through fun and socially distanced or virtual activities.

-This year’s Fire Prevention Week theme is “Serve Up Fire Safety in the Kitchen™”.
+This year’s Fire Prevention Week theme is “Learn the Sounds of Fire Safety™”.

 Schedule of Events

 October 5 - Story Time with the Broomfield Library at the Broomfield Amphitheater, 10 a.m.

 October 9 - Fire Safety and CPR Education at the Northglenn Recreation Center Grand Opening, 1-7 p.m.

 Smoke and Carbon Monoxide Alarms: Tips to Remember